 There are a number of ways you can attract customers.

 - Blogging/Infographics - Create targeted content that entertains and answers their questions.
 Imagine you own an IT Consultancy, targeting your services at small businesses.
-You might write a blog titled ‘IT Stategy for SME’s’.
+You might write a blog titled ‘IT Strategy for SMEs’.
 It’s something your target customer will search for, be interested in reading and provide them with trustworthy information.

 - Web/Mobile Pages - Focus on the layout of your pages and the direction of what each webpage is trying to achieve, where it wants the user to be directed.
 This includes mobile optimisation